Intimacy Following Pain: How To Be Emotionally Available After Heartbreak

 Stop running away

 If you are constantly concentrating on why your relationships have never worked out, take some time to try to find the reasons.
 Recognizing the behaviors that cause the relationships to fail can help you.
 Once you understand the "whys," you will be able to work on yourself and change these behaviors.
 You can try to write it out in a journal, as putting your thoughts on paper may clarify some reasons.
-If you are unable to reach this place, working with a mental health professional can help provide you with the support you need to move forward.
+If you are unable to reach this place, working with a mental health professional can help provide you with the support you need to move forward and start showing more emotional availability.

 Getty/AnnaStills